uv1000/P2/writeup_P2_Ulrich_voll.md

 #### 1. Provide an example of a distortion-corrected image.

+I implemented this in section 2.1 of my .jpynb.

-Applying `cv2.undistort()` using the above parameters/coefficients to test_images/test1.jpg yields:
+Applying `cv2.undistort()` using the parameters/coefficients from above to test_images/test1.jpg yields:
 ![alt text][image2]

+I chose not to write a separate wrapper-function around cv2.undistort() just for the sake of its own, in order avoid bloating the code.

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

+I implemented this in section 2.2 of my .jpynb.

+In my function thresholding, I adapted the quiz .py file developed in the classroom.

+Thresholded Image

+= Binary picture

-Adapted the quiz .py file developed in the classroom.
-Thresholded Image =Binary picture = Logical OR of thresholding S value of HLS transform and Sobelx gradient.
+= Logical OR of thresholding S value of HLS transform and Sobelx gradient.

 Details including threshold values see .jpynb.